Onyinyechi46/Fund-Governance/Tutorial.md

-# 🔐 Multi-Signature Escrow Smart Contract
+# 🔐 Fund Governance Smart Contract Tutorial

-This tutorial provides a comprehensive guide to building a secure multi-signature escrow smart contract (`MultiSigEscrow.hs`) for Cardano using Plutus.
-The contract implements a flexible approval system where funds can only be released with sufficient authorized signatures before a specified deadline, with automated refund capabilities.
+This tutorial provides a comprehensive guide to building a secure fund governance smart contract (`Main.hs`) for Cardano using Plutus.
+The contract implements a multi-signature approval system where funds can only be released with sufficient authorized signatures before a specified deadline, with automated refund capabilities when conditions aren't met.

 ---